 (lights), but uses a HS40 Tecumseh four horsepower motor.
 Likewise the Blue Angel also

 has the HS40 engine, but no lights.
 Other than the color and lights/no lights and 4 or 5hp

 engine, these three models are essentially the same.
 Also notice these models use a

-different gas tank than the 10" wheel models.
+different gas tank (and handlebars, fenders) than the 10" wheel models.

 The 1972 to mid 1973 Speedway models were the last year to have the serial number stamped

 into the frame (in front of the gas tank).
 So basically 1971 and 1972 and mid 1973 they